-Pros and Cons of Full-stack Developers and Specialist developers
+Pros and Cons of Full-stack Developers

-Pros of Full-stack developers
+Pros of Full-stack Developers

 - Quick learners: Full-stack developers are fast learners, and they grasp new concepts quickly.
 They can be trained easily on new ideas.

 - Project handling: Full-stack developers are highly versatile and dynamic.
-They are familiar with all the stages of development, so they can quickly identify and fix the issues with a product.
+They are familiar with all the stages of product development, so they can quickly identify and fix the issues with a product.

 - Cost-effective: You can hire a full-stack developer to perform the same task performed by four specialist developers.
 It helps you to accomplish the project with a small team, thereby reducing the hiring costs.
 Also, if you have a limited budget or resources, you can hire a full-stack developer as he/she can fulfill your project’s both front-end and back-end requirements.